jezevec10/jstris-guide/guide.md

 - 18L:     `/set gamemode cheese18`
 - 100L:    `/set gamemode cheese100`

-**Live Survial** mode allows you to play Survival against an opponent(s).
+**Live Survival** mode allows you to play Survival against an opponent(s).
 Whoever survives the longest wins.

 **Live Maps v0.1** mode creates a custom Map Room.
 Everything in this room works the same as the Map Room.